dlozanob/My-Notes/SAA-C03.md

 - *File Storage*
   - Chunk of information
   - Use with NAS devices locally
-  - S3 is simmilar bt using objects
+  - S3 is simmilar but using objects

 Selecting storage:
 - Size